 When residents develop medical problems that require them to have guidance with the activities of daily living or to need skilled nursing care, they require assisted living facilities or nursing homes.
 Again, this often happens when residents reach their 80s or older.
 The only such facility that currently exists in Evesham is Care One, between Route 70 and Evesboro-Medford Road in the eastern part of the Township.
 Additionally, Block 24.24, Lot 2 on Lippincott Drive has been zoned "AH-1A" since 1992.
-It is intended to provide for an assisted living facility with an affordable housing component, but it has yet to be developed.
+Currently the AH-1A District permits only assisted living facilities and nursing homes by right and these restrictions have hampered development.
+The Master Plan recommends that age-restricted independent living units also be permitted in this district, when combined with beds.
+A maximum density of 25 independent living units or assisted living and/or nursing beds will be permitted.
+A developer is interested in constructing such a facility, which will be included in the Fair Share Plan.